survivejs/react-book/manuscript/01_webpack_compared.md

 ![webpack](images/webpack.png)

 You could say Webpack (or just *webpack*) takes a more monolithic approach than Browserify.
-You simply get more out of the box.
-Webpack extends `require` and allows you to customize its behavior using loaders.
-For example, `require('html!./file.html')` loads the contents of *file.html* and processes it through an HTML loader.
-Given declarations, such as this, tie the source code to Webpack, it is preferable to set up the loaders at Webpack configuration.
-This is the approach we'll be using in the book.
+Whereas Browserify consists of multiple small tools, Webpack comes with a core that provides a lot of functionality out of the box.
+The core can be extended using specific *loaders* and *plugins*.

-Webpack will traverse through the `require` statements of your project and will generate the bundles you want.
+Webpack will traverse through the `require` statements of your project and will generate the bundles you have defined.
 You can even load your dependencies in a dynamic manner using a custom `require.ensure` statement.
 The loader mechanism works for CSS as well and `@import` is supported.
 There are also plugins for specific tasks, such as minification, localization, hot loading, and so on.

-All this relies on configuration.
-It can be difficult to understand what's going on if you haven't seen it before.
-Fortunately, there's certain logic involved.
+To give you an example, `require('style!css!./main.css')` loads the contents of *main.css* and processes it through CSS and style loaders from right to left.
+Given declarations, such as this, tie the source code to Webpack, it is preferable to set up the loaders at Webpack configuration.
 Here is a sample configuration adapted from [the official webpack tutorial](http://webpack.github.io/docs/tutorials/getting-started/):

 **webpack.config.js**